Stephane Meystre, MD, PhD

 I am Stephane Meystre, a physician and medical informaticist.
 (Yes, my first name is spelled with an ‘e’ in the end, Stéphane, the French way, but not Stéphanie…)

-My main interests and background include applications of “artificial intelligence” (AI, I know, it is a buzzword) and more specifically machine learning and natural language processing (NLP) to support more effective clinical care and enable reuse of existing (unstructured and structured) clinical information for research applications, all while addressing responsible AI requirements (privacy-preserving, ethical, reproducible, explainable, efficient, secure, unbiased).
+My main interests and background include applications of “artificial intelligence” (AI, I know, it is a buzzword) and more specifically machine learning and natural language processing (NLP) to support more effective clinical care and enable reuse of existing (unstructured and structured) clinical information for precision health and research applications, all while addressing responsible AI requirements (privacy-preserving, ethical, reproducible, explainable, efficient, secure, unbiased).

 Professional background